ceocampo/Cell-Classification-using-a-Convolutional-Neural-Network/README.md

 The project is located in the .ipynb notebook file and the library requirements/versions used for this project are located in the requirements.txt file.
 The model is also attached as Cell_Classification_Model.h5.

-This Dataset is taken from the NIH Website: https://ceb.nlm.nih.gov/repositories/malaria-datasets/
+This dataset was taken from the NIH Website: https://ceb.nlm.nih.gov/repositories/malaria-datasets/